openSUSE/news-o-o/_posts/2012-05-23-opensuse-conference-has-a-location-and-a-cfp-out.markdown

 ---
 author: Jos Poortvliet
+comments: true
 date: 2012-05-23 12:00:24+00:00
 layout: post
 link: https://news.opensuse.org/2012/05/23/opensuse-conference-has-a-location-and-a-cfp-out/
+slug: opensuse-conference-has-a-location-and-a-cfp-out
-title: "openSUSE Conference has a location and a CfP out!"
+title: openSUSE Conference has a location and a CfP out!
+wordpress_id: 13367
 categories:
 - Conference
 ---

 We are happy to announce that after scouting many wonderful places, having long discussions and many last minute changes, we finally have a **location and date set** for the openSUSE Conference 2012 (oSC12) and **our CfP committee is ready to accept talk proposals**!